 HOUSTON — Competition remains a crucial factor in the final stages of the NASA-funded Commercial Crew Program (CCP), according to Michael Lopez-Alegria, president of the Commercial Spaceflight Federation (CSF).
 CCP is intended to restore the U.S. ability to transport humans to low Earth orbit lost when NASA’s space shuttle fleet retired in 2011.
 CCP was fortified with two January developments: a White House proposal to extend International Space Station (ISS) operations from 2020 to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Competition Seen As Key To NASA Commercial Crew Success".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Competition Seen As Key To NASA Commercial Crew Success".